Josorio118/HOMELAB/mistakes-and-lessons.md

 ip address 192.168.XXX.XXX 255.255.255.0
 ```
 Lesson: don't assume SNMP/reachability problems are a firewall or community-string issue before confirming the device actually has an IP assigned on the interface you're trying to reach it on.

+### 2026-07-25
+## 14

+Killing a `screen` session by just closing the terminal window instead of a proper `Ctrl-A` `k` / exit can leave the serial port locked at the OS level.
+On macOS, `sudo screen` sessions are owned by root and won't show up in a plain `screen -ls` -> use `sudo screen -ls` to actually see them.
+Six of these had stacked up unnoticed across earlier sessions, and one was the actual cause of a `Resource busy` / `ioctl TIOCEXCL failed` error when trying to reconnect to the switch console.

+## 15

+Ports 25-26 on the ProCurve 2524 are the SFP transceiver slots, not standard copper ports -> they reject the standard `interface disable` syntax used on the other 24 ports.
+Exclude them from bulk port-range commands (e.g. `interface 1-4,6-9,12-24 disable`, not `1-26`).

+## 16

+Disabling a port on the switch (`Admin: down`) does not stop LibreNMS from polling and alerting on it.
+LibreNMS has a separate `Ignore alert tag` toggle per port (Device Settings -> Port Settings) that has to be explicitly set to ON for ports you've intentionally shut down -> otherwise a stale "port down" alert can sit open indefinitely and eventually deliver a delayed Discord notification once the queue reprocesses.

+## 17

+The ProCurve's `time` command sets the *local* clock, but the switch stores time internally and applies the configured timezone offset on top of whatever you enter.
+Setting the clock before setting the timezone means the displayed time will shift once the offset is applied afterward -> set `time timezone` first, then set the clock, not the other way around.

+## 18

+There is no `write memory` equivalent for the ProCurve's clock. `reload` or `boot` resets the time back to the January 1990 default regardless of any other saved config -> the clock has to be manually reset after every reboot/power cycle unless a working Timep source is configured. `ip timep dhcp` alone won't work unless the DHCP server is actually configured to hand out a Timep server address, and pfSense's NTP service isn't the same protocol as the ProCurve's Timep client.